 Cayuga Community College recognizes that the educational experience in college should encompass more than classroom instruction.
 Thus Cayuga offers a wide variety of activities and services to complement academic preparation.
-These are managed through the Faculty-Student Association in conjunction with the Student Development Office.
+These are managed through the Faculty-Student Association in conjunction with the Centers for Student Engagement and Academic Advisement.
 The following organizations and activities are sponsored by the Faculty-Student Association.